sciencehub_quantum_thumb

 Meet Ji Tomsovic

-“We were looking at Switzerland, the Netherlands, and Denmark.
-Professionally, they’re all strong options.
-But this decision wasn’t just about career opportunities; it was about the full picture.”
+"We were looking at Switzerland, the Netherlands, and Denmark.
+Professionally, they're all strong options.
+But our decision to relocate had to consider the full picture."

 katarzyna-dutkowska-nrBJcHqAiYs-unsplash_web